Hamilton, Ontario (1835)

 In 2005, we were asked to stabilize and eventually consolidate the main dining room ceiling of the house while structural changes and improvements were being made to the floors above it.
 This is the project that inspired the eventual development of HPCS Micro-JacksTM.
 In this project, a very early prototype version was used successfully.

-Currently, we are engaged to use our Remote Consolidant Applicator to treat three vernacular wood lath and plaster ceilings on the second floor where there is no possible access from above.
+In 2019 we used our Remote Consolidant Applicator and an updated version of our Micro-Jacks to consolidate three vernacular wood lath and plaster ceilings on the second floor where there is no possible access from above.

 In the Master Bedroom there is a plaster cornice that was badly water-damaged.
 We were able to preserve most of the cornice by stabilizing it with a combination of mechanical anchors and Ad-25 dowel setting adhesive.
 The profile was recorded and new sections of cornice were run to replace portions that were already lost or damaged beyond repair.